kennytanggg/THRUX/source/quickstartguide/definingarchitecturalelements/archelements/index-arch_elements.rst

 Diversifications allows the designer to create customizable diversity factors which can be applied to different sections or levels of the distibrution system.

 A Root Diversity is a factor applied to Root Level loads.
-A Root Diversity cannot be less 0 and cannot be greater than the Distribution Diversity.
+A Root Diversity cannot be less zero and cannot be greater than the Distribution Diversity.

 A Distribution Diversity is a factor applied to Distribution Level loads.